tksaha/website/content/home/softwares.md

 +++
 # Recent Posts widget.
-# This widget displays recent posts from `content/post/`.
+# This widget displays recent posts from `content/software/`.
-widget = "posts"
+widget = "softwares"
 active = true
 date = "2016-04-20T00:00:00"

-title = "Recent Posts"
+title = "Softwares"
 subtitle = ""

 # Order that this section will appear in.